tfabris/BlueGigaEmpeg/README.md

 - If the pairing still doesn't work, try sleeping the empeg (long press on top button), turning off the car stereo completely (turn off car ignition), turn on the car ignition again, wake the empeg, and try again from the top.
+This ensures that all devices have been fully rebooted.

 - When the pairing is completed, set the volume.
 With the car stereo volume still turned down to a low level, turn the volume on the empeg Car front